What is cannibalization?

 ● Failing to Reach New Clients

-If the new product is launched into a similar market as the initial one, it will attract the same customers as the old one, and the sales will be split or shifted to the new product altogether.
+If the new product is launched into a similar market as the initial one, it will attract the same customer feedback as the old one, and the sales will be split or shifted to the new product altogether.

 ● Wrong Pricing

-When introducing a new product into the market, you should be careful about the pricing.
+When introducing a new product into the market, the product manager should be careful about the pricing.
 If low-priced, the sales will shift from the initial development to the new one.
 This happens when there isn’t much difference in design and features.

 What Does Deliberate Cannibalization Entail?

-Market cannibalization is not always detrimental to the well-being of a company.
+Market cannibalization is not always detrimental to the well-being of a company for the business plan.
 Several companies do deliberate cannibalization.
 The reasons for deliberate cannibalism are to expand the market share, meet all customers’ needs, and stay competitive.

 Companies such as Google, Apple, Facebook, and others continually launch new products into the market.
 The self-cannibalization aims to improve existing products and prevent upcoming companies from overtaking them.